Winnielies/AffirmUpwardProject/README - Windows.md

 OK
 ```
-if nosetests ran 0 tests in 0.000 secs
+if nosetests ran 0 tests in 0.000 secs.

 Create a "setup.cfg" file at the root directory that contains the following code:

 [nosetests]

 traverse-namespace=1

 **Run the Server and access the Open API v3.0 Portal**